 Sports drinks typically have a ton of unnecessary sugar in them, making it more difficult for your body to hydrate efficiently.

 If the best athletes drink water during their big games, we suggest that student-athletes do so.

 Get Plenty of Sleep

-Since athletes use their bodies as their primary tool for achieving success, it’s essential to rest up after each day to prepare yourself for the next day’s activities.
+Since athletes use their bodies as their primary tool for success, it’s essential to rest up after each day to prepare yourself for the next day’s activities.

-It can be really hard to break this habit, so be serious about committing to it once you start.
+It’s tough to break this habit, so be serious about committing to it once you start.
 With some time, you will have no trouble associating your bed with sleep, making it easier to fall asleep and rest your body before the big game.

 Visit Your Doctor Regularly

 Your athletic department will provide you with a healthcare team that can help you understand how keeping up with preventative care is crucial to maintaining health during your college years.
 In addition, this healthcare team is there to answer questions you have about staying healthy or what preventative care means for your future.